How does short term car insurance work?

 In these situations you can take out a temporary or 'short time' car insurance policy to ensure you and the car are protected.

-The cheapest short term car insurance policy can also cost you less than adding a named driver to your existing car insurance policy.
+The cheapest short term car insurance policy can also cost you less than adding a named driver to your existing policy.
 And, they can help you protect your no-claims bonus.
 If you add a named driver to your policy and they have an accident then your no-claims could be affected.
 A temporary car insurance policy in their own name means your no-claims is safe.

 What to look for when you compare short term car insurance